stmilne/icds_docs/docs/getting-started/system-outages.md

  - License Updates: MATLAB, COMSOL, Mathematica, tecplot **Complete**

- - COMSOL configuration change to set license time out to 1 hour of inactivity.
-Inactivity is defined as no mouse or keyboard activity with the gui **or** active COMSOL model running. **Complete**
+ - COMSOL configuration change to set license TIMEOUT to 1 hour of inactivity.
+      - Inactivity is defined as no mouse or keyboard activity with the gui **or** active COMSOL model running.

 #### Known issues: